 Many eloping couples are also interested in having a reception at some point after their elopement ceremony.
 We’ve had a lot of couples go this route so that they can celebrate with family and friends later, while still having an intimate day.
 If you are interested in having the reception in the same location you got married, make sure you find a local hall or even hotel that can host a large enough group that you are planning on having.
 If you are still going to keep the group on the smaller side, (think 30 people or less) it is likely that you would be able to have the reception at a restaurant.
 Or if you want to plan a reception for later, you’ll want to find a good venue that can host all of your people.
 If you’re planning your reception out of state, we 100% recommend hiring a wedding planner for this piece!

 Lastly, one of our active military brides gave us this tip!
 She told us that Brides Across America gifts active duty military brides (or fiancés) and first responder brides a wedding dress.
-Meaning that you could receive a free wedding dress if you are active military or a first responder.
 They do the free dress giveaway around the Fourth of July and Labor Day.
-Brides for a Cause participates in this giveaway, and that is where our bride got her free dress.
-They have locations in Seattle, Tacoma, Portland, and Sacramento.
+Brides for a Cause participates in this giveaway, with locations in Seattle, Tacoma, Portland, and Sacramento.
 There are also several other bridal shops that participate in the giveaway nationwide.
 Anyone that qualifies can get a free dress- it’s not a drawing or lottery.
 Definitely check this out to see if you qualify!